jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 # Compared to other approaches

-We've presented an approach to modularize the effectful layer of a medium- to large-scaled Haskell applications.
+We've presented an approach to modularize the effectful layer of medium- to large-scaled Haskell applications.
 There are many other approaches to tackling this, so any comparison I come up with would probably be inexhaustive.